ezbot-ai/docs/docs/05-reference-materials/02-glossary.md

 <details>
 <summary>**Prediction**</summary>
 <div>
-<p>Ezbot personalizes your UX like a master chef crafting the perfect dish.
-By subtly changing elements like button colors, text, or layouts (think: ingredients!), Ezbot tests different combinations ("recipes") to see what resonates with each user.
+<p>ezbot personalizes your UX like a master chef crafting the perfect dish.
+By subtly changing elements like button colors, text, or layouts (think: ingredients!), ezbot tests different combinations ("recipes") to see what resonates with each user.
 When you initialize our code, it creates a unique session ID and requests a personalized "recipe" or set of variable predictions for each visitor.
 Simply integrate these suggestions into your code to deliver an optimized & personalized experience for everyone who visits your site.
 Predictions are automatically consumed if using our Visual Editor and `makeVisualChanges()`</p>
 </div>
 </details>